Astrophysics (Index) | About |

 Fourier space (or frequency domain or Fourier domain) is an abstract "space" into which the Fourier transform maps a function, consisting of the amplitude and phase of the sine function at various frequencies that sum to produce the same shape.
 For a function that is periodic or is over a finite domain, the frequencies generally chosen are with periods 1/2, 1/3, 1/4, (and so forth) of the repeating period (or domain extent).
 Typical is to apply a Fourier transform to a function of one dimension (such as a function of time) and there are ways to apply it to functions of two or more, image processing making use of such transforms over two dimensions.

 "Normal" space for a two dimensional image could be indicated by a function on x and y, consisting of a scalar value ("amplitude") at each represented point.
 Such a space transformed into Fourier space then consists of the amplitudes and phases of sequences of various sine functions over various directions, the sine-function characteristics being such that summing them all yields the above-mentioned function on x and y.
-(For the purposes of radio interferometry, the corresponding Fourier space is termed the u-v plane.)
+(For the purposes of radio interferometry, such a Fourier space is termed the u-v plane.)
 In such Fourier space, operations such as truncating (removing precision) affect an image differently than they would applying them within the normal space, offering additional means of image manipulation and analysis.